hackedapostle/depleter/README.md

-# For temporarily overclocking your system...for whatever reason.  🤷‍♂️
+# JK, its for temporarily overclocking your system...for whatever reason.  🤷‍♂️